uahnbu/uahnbu/README.md

 Improving your performance is much more than implementing a suitable algorithm.
-Here are some tips to improve runtime, which are my coding experience using Javascript
+Here are some tips to improve runtime, which are my coding experience using Javascript.

 # Bitwise
 * `(n & 1) === 0` &xlarr; `n % 2 === 0`